dinner-club/articles/README.md

-# Staff's Choice
+# Coding Articles

-A list of additional readings, tutorials, and other resources.
+A collection of readings, tutorials, and other resources.

 Would you like to [contribute](./CONTRIBUTING.md)?